 When you’re working on the water, it all comes down to doing your job safely.
-Which is why Sea Tow Captains are our biggest advocates of boating safety.
-Captain John Bilski, owner of Sea Tow Southern Connecticut and the most recent winner of the Sea Tow Foundation Hero Award, took time away from on-water assistance to help us better understand how Sea Tow Captains like him support the mission of the Foundation.
+Which is why, above all, Sea Tow Captains are our biggest advocates of boating safety.
+Captain John Bilski, owner of Sea Tow Southern Connecticut and the 2021 winner of the Sea Tow Foundation Hero Award, took time away from on-water assistance to help us better understand how Sea Tow Captains like him support the mission of the Foundation.

 What impact does this award have on you and your team?

 It’s an honor to be recognized by our peers for advocating boating safety.

 Safety is paramount to everything we do.
 It always comes first and especially is always at the forefront of our minds in every aspect of our job.

 How do you support the Sea Tow Foundation as a Sea Tow owner and captain?

 I believe that education, awareness, and availability are mission-critical.
 We have 11 Sea Tow Foundation Life Jacket Loaner Stations throughout our area that provide life jackets to anyone who needs them, no questions asked.
 Our team volunteers to speak at events about safe boating practices and are always a phone call away for boaters that need advice.
 We also are huge advocates for “if found please call stickers” on all SUPs, kayaks, and non-motorized boats.
 If they simply blow away and are found adrift in the water or on a beach, it could prevent a search and rescue operation.

 Similarly, what is the best way to engage Sea Tow members + boaters in general on boating safety?

 Through email, social media, and obviously just being on the water to remind them that Sea Tow is always available via telephone or a radio call away.

 How can members benefit from Sea Tow Foundation’s educational programs, tools, and resources?